| Welcome to the UNDERWORLD OF INSECTS! Here you will DISCOVER current RESEARCH in Entomology, MITES and Collembolans,

 And drink and sing, Till some blind hand Shall brush my wing.
 If thought is life And strength and breath, And the want Of thought is death, Then am I A happy fly, If I live Or if I die.
 William Blake |

-This is a very cool photo of a dragonfly covered in dew by photographer Martin Amm!
+This is an awesome photo of a dragonfly covered in dew by photographer

 University of Michigan